 Your patients are most likely in pain.
 Therefore, you must empathize with their state and show compassion.
 By being friendly to your patients, you can make work easier for yourself while also ensuring they have a pleasant stay at the hospital.
 It will positively impact patients’ overall satisfaction levels and improve recovery outcomes.

 Being an efficient nurse is more challenging than being a disorganized one.
 And if you don’t organize yourself, you’ll have a hard time getting any work done on your shift.
 So, learn how to prioritize and organize your work-related tasks.

-Creating a to-do list can help you streamline your productivity and efficiency.
+Creating a to-do list, or having a template for your nursing report, can help you streamline your productivity and efficiency.
 It can help you deliver better patient care on time, especially when working in the ER.
 Set your tasks according to what’s most important, and do it first.

 Work on your relationship with your colleagues